-Otherwise, it might be an indicator of a possible leak of filtered water.
+Otherwise, it might indicate a possible leak of filtered water.
 Please double-check the tank, filtered water faucet, and all fridge connections for leaks.

 To make 100% sure that the system shuts off when the tank is full, verify it with the following steps:

-- Once the system is pressurized it will automatically shut off and you no longer should hear the water going into the drain.
+- Once the system is pressurized, it will automatically shut off, and you should no longer hear water going down the drain.

 - If the system doesn't shut off within a few minutes, it might indicate that the home water pressure is too low or that the shut-off valve is faulty and needs replacement.

-- Turn the shut-off valve on the holding tank back to the "on" position to return to normal operation.
+- To return to normal operation, turn the shut-off valve on the holding tank back to the "on" position.

 How full the tank gets varies with incoming line pressure to the undersink reverse osmosis system.
 If there are no leaks, it might seem like the system is randomly turning on.
-But, in reality, the well-pump might have turned on or water line pressure has changed from the municipality.
+But, in reality, the well pump might have turned on, or the water line pressure has changed from the municipality.